-If you observe your dog constantly scratching his or herself, pawing at the ears, chewing on the feet or dragging their backside along the ground, that’s a sign of discomfort, and yeast could be the culprit.
+If you observe your dog constantly scratching, pawing at their ears, chewing on their feet or dragging their backside along the ground, that’s a sign of discomfort, and yeast could be the culprit.

 “Dogs [with yeast infections] are typically profoundly itchy,” Becker says.

 An unpleasant smell

 Your nose may detect a yeast infection before your eyes do.

 “They smell like a Fritos corn chip or cheese popcorn; they smell musty,” Becker says.

 Dogs suffering from yeast infections may have irritated skin.